How to start a resume?

 - Customized for their open position: ~62%

-- Links to the applicant’s online portfolio, blog or website: ~40%
+- Links to the applicant’s online portfolio, blog, or website: ~40%

-What is a resume?
+What is A Resume?

 The term resume is a French word that means "a summary."
-That is exactly what your resume does.
-It summarizes your qualifications, unique skills, and achievements.
+That is precisely what your resume does.
+It summarises your qualifications, unique skills, and achievements.

 Today, the resume has become of primary importance to potential employers.
-Before taking time to interview you, an employer would like to meet you on paper.
+Before taking the time to interview you, an employer would like to meet you on paper.
 How you write your resume is how you impress that employer.

 It should also concisely inform the employer of your career objective and the benefits you will bring to the table.